lando/lando/docs/dev/api/engine.md

 <a name="module_engine.event_post-engine-start"></a>

 ### "event:post-engine-start"
-Event that allows you to do some things before an app's containers are started
+Event that allows you to do some things after a `compose` Objects containers are started

 **Kind**: event emitted by [<code>engine</code>](#module_engine)